tagion/tagion/docs/docs/tools/tagionwave.md

 This start the network by loading a config file and specifying a directory to search for wallets configs.
 The program will sets its working directory to the directory of the config file.
 If no config file is specified it will look for a file called `tagionwave.json` in the current working directory, if none is found it'll use the default options.

 The program will prompt you for a wallet configs and passwords.
-Where the walletconfig is specified without the `.json` file extenson and seperated by a colon. like this
+Where the walletconfig is specified without the `.json` file extension and separated by a colon. like this
 ```
 node1_config:secretpassword
 ```